cscart/docs/en/user_guide/addons/vendor_debt_payout/configure.rst

   By default, money is taken from vendor's account balance while it's positive.
 But if the balance becomes negative after payment, the grace period starts.
 When entering the administration panel, vendor will see a warning that there is a debt that needs to be paid.

-  If the vendor ignores the reminders and the grace period expires, the functionality of the vendor's administration panel will be limited in the same way as with the previously described setting.
+  If the vendor ignores the reminders, and the grace period expires, then the functionality of the vendor's administration panel will be limited as described above.

   .. important::

-     Even if the vendor's balance becomes positive during the grace period (for example, from paid orders), the sum of the debt that the vendor has to pay won't change.
+     Even if the vendor's balance becomes positive during the grace period, the sum of the debt that the vendor has to pay won't change.
 This is the intended behavior.

 .. image:: img/vendor_debt_payout_settings.png
     :align: center